-As an Aetna[®] FDR, you - and providers that support the Medicare-Medicaid plan (MMP) - must fulfill specific Medicare compliance requirements.2 We describe those requirements in this guide.
+As an Aetna® FDR, you must fulfill specific Medicare compliance requirements.\ We describe those requirements in this guide.

-The following references in this guide apply to FDRs and MMP providers:
+The following references in this guide apply to all FDRs:

-- The definitions for first tier entity, downstream entity, and related entity on page 5 - MA organizations, plans, programs, benefits, regulations and contracts - Part D sponsors, plans, programs, benefits and contracts
+- The definitions for first tier entity, downstream entity and related entity on page 4 - MA organizations, plans, programs, benefits, regulations and contracts - Part D sponsors, plans, programs, benefits and contracts

-Plus, you'll find helpful resources - such as the links below - in case you need to know more.
+Plus, you'll find helpful resources - like the links below - in case you need to know more.

 Compliance resource How to use Electronic Code of Federal Regulations Search the United States Code by title.
 (The United States Code is also referred to as federal regulations.)
-Compliance chapters in Medicare manuals Read the PDF, which includes: Chapter 21 of the CMS Medicare Managed Care Manual Chapter 9 of the CMS Medicare Prescription Drug Benefit Manual
+Compliance chapters in Medicare manuals Read the PDF, which includes: • Chapter 21 of the CMS Medicare Managed Care Manual • Chapter 9 of the CMS Medicare Prescription Drug Benefit Manual

-2The U.S. Centers for Medicare & Medicaid Services (CMS).
+\FOR COMPLIANCE REQUIREMENTS SOURCE: U.S. Centers for Medicare & Medicaid Services (CMS).
 Medicare Managed Care Manual Chapter 21 - Compliance Program Guidelines and Prescription Drug Benefit Manual Chapter 9 - Compliance Program Guidelines.
 CMS.gov Centers for Medicare & Medicaid Services.
 January 11, 2013.
 Available at: CMS.gov/Regulations-and-Guidance/Guidance/Manuals/Downloads/mc86c21.pdf.
-July 7, 2021.